luyadev/luya/docs/guide/app-menu.md

 There is also a possibility to inject data into the menu component direct from every part of your web application.
 An item inject gives a module the possibility to add items into the menu Container.

-The most important propertie of the injectItem clas is the `childOf` definition, this is where you have to define who is the parent *nav_item.id*.
+The most important property of the injectItem class is the `childOf` definition, this is where you have to define who is the parent *nav_item.id*.
 An item inject contain be done during the eventAfterLoad event to attach at the right initializer moment of the item, but could be done any time.
 To inject an item use the {{\luya\cms\Menu::injectItem}} method on the menu Container like below:

 ```php
 Yii::$app->menu->injectItem(new InjectItem([